Dmumladz3/Epam-course-module1/modules/Kotlin/Homework.md

 **Calculator on Kotlin**

-Implement Calculator Using Kotlin programming language.
+Implement Calculator Using Kotlin programming language. - 5 points

 **Input Parameter**: String to be calculated.
 It contains numbers, operators and parentheses.
-* Support operations +,- with two arguments `1+2` – 1 point
+* Support operations +,- with two arguments `1+2`
-* Support +,- with unlimited arguments  – 2 point
+* Support +,- with unlimited arguments
-* Support *,/ (don’t forget about operations priority)  - 2 point
+* Support *,/ (don’t forget about operations priority)
-* Support bracket operation `(2+2)*3` – 2 point
+* Support bracket operation `(2+2)*3`
-* Use String templates  - 1 point
+* Use String templates
-* Use Operator Overloading – 1 point
+* Use Operator Overloading
-* Use Lambdas – 1 point
+* Use Lambdas
-* Use Extensions – 1 point
+* Use Extensions
-* Use Data classes – 1 point
+* Use Data classes

-Business logic should be covered by unit tests on Kotlin with 100%. (-5 point if not covered) Extra mile:
+Business logic should be covered by unit tests on Kotlin with 100%.
+Extra mile:
-* Use Kotest test framework – 2
+* Use Kotest test framework

 or

-* Use Spek test framework – 2
+* Use Spek test framework

-*Max mark is 14*

 Other comments:
 * Input data can be integer and without spaces (For example: `2+2*(5-7)`)